AidanTilgner/Benchy/Readme.md

 Benchy is designed as a benchmarking tool for Go applications.
 It provides a simple framework for measuring and comparing the performance of different code implementations.

-## Contributing

-As this is an alpha version, contributions are welcome.
-Please feel free to submit pull requests or create issues for bugs and feature requests.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.